 After the fat is deposited into fat cells, the leftover particle, containing protein and cholesterol, is known as the LDL particle — the “bad” type of cholesterol associated with heart disease.

 Glycation is another harmful side effect of sugar overload.
 “Glycation is when glucose sticks to proteins in the body and gums up the works,” says Dr. Rawls.
 He explains that proteins are what make normal and necessary functions happen throughout the body, so too much glucose ends up inhibiting those functions.

 Glycation also weakens proteins that play crucial structural roles.
 Take collagen, for example, which is the “scaffolding” that holds up skin and helps keep it smooth and healthy.
 “Glucose is a collagen cruncher — it’s one of the reasons our skin wrinkles,” Dr. Rawls says.

-One more major side effect of excess sugar is its impact on the glucose-regulating hormone insulin.
-“Insulin is like a lock and key that allows cells to take up glucose,” Dr. Rawls says.
-“But if you keep pounding cells with glucose, over time they eventually start becoming resistant to insulin, so your body has to pump out more and more.”
+One more major side effect of excess sugar is its impact on the glucose-regulating hormone insulin, which is produced by the pancreas.
+“Insulin is like a lock and key that allows cells to take up glucose after a meal and lower blood sugar levels,” Dr. Rawls says.
+“But if you keep pounding cells with glucose, over time, they eventually start becoming resistant to insulin, and your body has to pump out more of it.”